Amine Treated Surface promotes the covalent immobilization of compounds containing reactive moieties via well-known homoheterobifunctional linkers.

 General directions for the use of surfaces with amino and carboxylic groups

-Hereunder are some examples of application that can be used as guidelines to enable users to develop their own bio-specific assays.
+Hereunder are some examples of applications that can be used as guidelines to enable users to develop their own bio-specific assays.
+Click on link to discover more information

 The surface is modified with primary amino groups.